kundajelab/deeplift/README.md

 Algorithms for computing importance scores in deep neural networks.
 Implements the methods in ["Learning Important Features Through Propagating Activation Differences"](https://arxiv.org/abs/1704.02685) by Shrikumar, Greenside & Kundaje, as well as other commonly-used methods such as gradients, [guided backprop](https://arxiv.org/abs/1412.6806) and [integrated gradients](https://arxiv.org/abs/1611.02639).

-**please be aware that figuring out optimal references is still an unsolved problem and we are actively working on a principled solution. suggestions on good heuristics for different applications are welcome**
+**Please be aware that figuring out optimal references is still an unsolved problem and we are actively working on a principled solution.
+Suggestions on good heuristics for different applications are welcome.**

 Please feel free to follow this repository to stay abreast of updates.